Carlpri/Blogging-Fullstack-App/README.md

 ## 📞 Support

-For support and questions, please contact the development team.
+For support and questions, please contact mdahanacarlos@gmail.com.

 ---